 Item Action Responsible Party Status

 #10 The records of the PSA must be deposited Click or tap here to enter Click or tap here to

 with the repository of its records as text. enter text.

 follows:

 #10 All PSA business records and records Click or tap here to enter Click or tap here to

 relating to federal grants must be kept in text. enter text.

 accordance with 2 CFR 200.333.

 #10 In the event that student records have not Click or tap here to enter Click or tap here to

 been requested by another school and there text. enter text.

 is no record of the student's transfer to

 another district in the Michigan Student

 Data System (MSDS), the student or

 student's family, within 60 days of the

 closure of the PSA, a notice shall be sent to

 the last known address of the student as

 soon as possible after the 60th day

 following the closure of the PSA, advising

 them where the record is on file.

 #10 The final repository for all PSA student Click or tap here to enter Click or tap here to

 records (that are not transferred to a text. enter text.

 student's new school) should retain those

 records in accordance with the "Schedule

 for the Retention and Disposal of Public

 School Records."

 #10 The final repository of all teacher records Click or tap here to enter Click or tap here to

 must retain a record of the teacher's dates text. enter text.

 of employment with the PSA and what

 courses he or she taught while in the

-employ of the PSA C11 1 1
+employ of the PSA

 #11 The final repository of all business records Click or tap here to enter Click or tap here to

 of the PSA should retain business records text. enter text.

 in accordance with the Schedule for the

 Retention and Disposal of Public School

-#12 Records.
-C1: -1 4 1 4 4 C1: -1
+Records.

 #12 Obtain an approval letter from the Attorney Click or tap here to enter Click or tap here to

-#12 General. text. enter text.
+General. text. enter text.

 #13 File certificate of dissolution (DLEG Form Click or tap here to enter Click or tap here to

 BCS/CD 531), the Attorney General's text. enter text.

-approval letter, and tax clearance from the Treasury Department with the Department
+approval letter, and tax clearance from the

+Treasury Department with the Department

 of Labor & Economic Growth, Bureau of

-Commercial Services, Corporation Division.
+Commercial Services, Corporation

-#13 Final dissolution and wind-up actions: Click or ton here to enter Click or ton have to
+Division.

-#13 i mai dissolution and wind-up actions.
-Click or tap here to enter Click or tap here to enter text.
+#13 Final dissolution and wind-up actions: Click or tap here to enter Click or tap here to

-text.
-CHIEL LEXI.
+text. enter text.